Logicult/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 ```
 write your answer here...

 Target Population - Entry and lower level employees of the company in various departments.
+This way the survey will focus on the specific group experiencing high turnover.

 Sampling frame - A list of target population as mentioned above.

 SAmpling units - Current employees in entry and low level positions across the company.
+Each current employee will represent a single sampling unit.

-Observational units - They are the responses received from the employees.
+Observational units - They are the responses received from the employees which will be later analysed.

+The sampling strategy will be of STRATIFIED SAMPLING for current employees at various stages of employment.
+The questionnaire will be given to all entry level and lower level employees of different departments.
+By this method we can ensure that each department's specific issues and satisfaction levels are captured.

+We will follow the below steps

+- Identify strata
+- Determine sample size of each strata - should be large enough to give significant results.
+- Simple Random Sampling within strata using ramdomization techniques.
+- Data collection - can be done online (email invites + reminders)
+- Data analysis - to identify key factors affecting employees' satisfaction by each department.

 ```